ObengKojo23/Northwind-Business-Analysis-Project/README.md

 | **Products**       | Products.SupplierID     | Suppliers        | Links each product to its supplier.                                   |
 | **Products**       | Products.CategoryID     | Categories       | Organizes products into categories.                                   |

-These discovered relationships will be the foundational tool for me to the Northwind database's structure and my guide to how tables interact for the various queries I will be using later to answer the key business questions and bring the needed insights.
-This exploration step was vital to ensuring an accurate and meaningful results in the overall project.
+These discovered relationships will be the foundational tool for me to the Northwind database's structure and my guide to how tables interact for the various queries I will be using to answer the key business questions and bring the needed insights.
+This exploration step was neede as the main catalyst to an accurate and meaningful results in the overall project.

 ---